KirillTIC/RekiOS/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ using Rust
+Built with ❤️ using only Rust